 Some of the Natural Earth shapefiles have special features which are described in the name.
 For example, the 110m resolution “admin_0_countries” data also has a sibling shapefile called “admin_0_countries_lakes” which excludes lakes in the country outlines.
 For details of what is available refer to the Natural Earth website, and look at the “download” link target to identify appropriate names.

-Returns the path to the requested GSHHS shapefile, downloading and unziping if necessary.
+Return the path to the requested GSHHS shapefile, downloading and unzipping if necessary.